lewis-mi/gia-extension/README.md

 Click "🚀 Try Demo" on the first onboarding screen for an immediate experience:

 **Break 1 (Mindful - 20 seconds):**
-> “Take a 20-second break.
+> "Take a 20-second break.
 Look 20 feet away and blink gently.
-Let's take a little rest.
-I'll let you know when time is up.”
+I'll let you know when time is up."
-Slow (0.72x), calm pitch — circular countdown timer — soft audio chime when complete
+Slow, calm pitch — circular countdown timer — soft audio chime when complete

-**Break 2 (Goofy - 20 seconds):**
+**Break 2 (Goofy Long - 30 seconds):**
-> “Take a 20-second break.
-Look 20 feet away and blink gently.
-[Knock-knock joke].
-I'll let you know when time is up.”
-Normal speed (0.85x), energetic pitch — light humor for engagement

-**Break 3 (Long - 5 minutes):**
-> “Take 5.
-Time to touch grass—but here’s one for the road.
+> "Take 5.
+Time to touch grass but here's one for the road.
 Knock knock.
-Who’s there?
+Who's there?
 Cow says.
 Cow says who?
-No, a cow says moo!”
+No, a cow says moo!"
-Demonstrates extended break mode
+Energetic, playful pitch — demonstrates both goofy tone and extended break features

 ## 🧬 Scientific & Cognitive Foundations
 **Gia: The Good Intentions Assistant** combines research from optometry, cognitive psychology, and human-computer interaction to support digital well-being through perceptually optimized, AI-assisted design.